polyaxon/polyaxon/site/integrations/horovod.md

 ## Define the distributed topology

-Please check the guide [Running Horovod](https://github.com/horovod/horovod#running-horovod) for more details how to set a Horovod experiment with MPI.
+Please check the guide [Running Horovod](https://github.com/horovod/horovod#running-horovod) for more details on how to set a Horovod experiment with MPI.